stepchowfun/typical/README.md

 ## Summary of what kinds of schema changes are safe

-Any user-defined type can safely be migrated to any other user-defined type through a series of backward and forward compatible changes.
+Assuming each schema change takes finite time to propagate, any user-defined type can safely be migrated to any other user-defined type through a series of backward and forward compatible changes.
 Here are the rules for what is allowed in a single change:

 - You can safely rename and reorder fields, as long as you don't change their indices.
 - You can safely add and remove optional and asymmetric fields.